Academic Resource Center

 DVD Lending Library

-A DVD Lending Library is available in the ARC that consists of classic films and documentaries that correspond to specific course content.
+A DVD lending library is available in the ARC, which consists of films and documentaries that correspond to specific course content.
 Included are many classic titles that the students read in their English classes and a wide range of history topics.
 This accommodation allows the students to familiarize themselves with content prior to reading the material, enabling them to have structure and visual cues in place when they begin to read.
-In no way should the video take the place of reading the books; rather, it should be used as an aid.
+In no way does the video take the place of reading.
+It is designed to be used as an aid.

 Parallel Text

 Shakespearean classics with parallel text are available in the ARC for students to assist in understanding some required English readings.
-With the aid of parallel text, students can read Shakespeare's original plays with a line-by-line paraphrase in contemporary language.
+These resources support comprehension of contemporary language.

 Working with Faculty